FinweLtd/orion360-sdk-basic-hello-ios/README.md

     NSString* path = [[NSBundle mainBundle] pathForResource:@"license.key.lic" ofType:nil];
     NSURL *licenseUrl = [NSURL fileURLWithPath:path];

-For Swift projects you need to create bridging header.
-Please follow Step 9.
-(For Objective-C projects, skip Objective-C bridging step and jump to [Obtaining License File](#obtaining-license-file) to learn how you can acquire Orion360 SDK Pro license file.)
+For Swift projects you need to create [Objective-C bridging header for Swift projects](#objective-c-bridging-header-for-swift-projects) to use OrionSDK Pro.
+For Objective-C projects, skip Objective-C bridging step and jump to [Obtaining License File](#obtaining-license-file) to learn how you can acquire Orion360 SDK Pro license file.

 ## Objective-C bridging header for Swift projects